Disciplines

 Similar movements to free exercises are performed, with the added complication of manipulating a long rod constantly and quickly throughout the routine.

-Club Swinging
+Club swinging

+Teams swing clubs in unison with rhythm and uniformity in a circular action.
 Younger age groups may first practice club swinging with lighter flags that are easier to manipulate.

 Aesthetic